Tina Arena

-Life and career

-1967–1987: Early life and career beginnings
+Early life and career beginnings

 Arena was born in the Melbourne suburb of Keilor East, to Giuseppe "Joe" Arena and Francesca "Franca" Catalfamo (both from Valguarnera, Sicily), Sicilian immigrants, in Melbourne on 1 November 1967.
 Giuseppe was a rural worker in Sicily and then a cane cutter in Cairns in 1955.
 By the following year he was a labourer in Melbourne and later worked for Victorian Railways.
-Arena grew up in Keilor East, Victoria with two sisters, Nancy and Silvana; As a child, she listened to Spanish, Italian and French songs that were in her family's record collection.
+Arena grew up in Keilor East with two sisters, Nancy and Silvana; As a child, she listened to Spanish, Italian and French songs that were in her family's record collection.
 At the age of six, she was the flower girl at her cousin Gaetano's wedding, and at the reception she urged her father to approach the host so that she could sing—Daryl Braithwaite's version of "You're My World"—it was her first public performance.

 Arena's family call her Pina, which is her shortened first name.
 She changed her first name from Filippina to Tina, her stage name becoming Tina Arena, when she appeared as a child performer on the national television talent show Young Talent Time in 1976, at age 8.
 For secondary schooling, she attended a Catholic girls' college, St. Columba's College, Essendon, in Melbourne.
 Recalling her upbringing, Arena says, "It was a very Italian household, it was a very traditional household.
 There was a lot of love but there was a lot of discipline.
 And there was no room for pretentiousness.
 Really, there just wasn't."